Source: Interfolio F180

 Research Focus

-Mravic lab uses protein design and integrative computational approaches to challenge our understanding of biomolecular structure, function, and physical chemistry.
+Mravic lab uses protein design and integrative computational approaches to challenge our understanding of biomolecular structure, function, and physical chemistry - mainly within the cellular membrane environment.

 The three focus areas of our group are

-(2) De novo design and development of chemical biology tools targeting membrane proteins directly at their lipid-embedded regions to probe disease molecular mechanism and therapeutic opportunities.
+(2) De novo design and high-throughput engineering of custom chemical biology tools targeting membrane proteins directly at their lipid-embedded regions to probe molecular mechanism and therapeutic opportunities.

 (3) Molecular modeling and dynamics simulations that integrate diverse experimental data to better understand critical molecular events at cellular membranes